DanielPDWalker/danblog_public/README.md

 # danblog_public
 The public code for my blog, which can be found at www.dwalker.net.

-Its a very simple django blog, hosted on digital ocean, with a postgres database and making use of the built in admin area to add and maintain my blog posts.
+Its a very simple django blog, hosted on digital ocean, with a postgresql database and making use of the built in admin area to add and maintain my blog posts.

 Other than just Django there is obviously a little HTML, a tiny bit of CSS.
 I make use of the templating system in django, and also ended up adding some pagination.